 - Special perks at the Toronto International Film Festival through the Visa Infinite Screening Series

-Thanks to Visa, the estimated value of the TD Aeroplan VIP’s benefits exceeds those of the Amex Aeroplan Reserve by at least $500.
+Thanks to Visa, the estimated value of the TD Aeroplan Visa Infinite Privilege Card's benefits exceeds those of the American Express Aeroplan Reserve Card by at least $500.
 You could fly out from Pearson, visit an airport lounge, take a winery tour in BC, stay at a hotel in Whistler, and enjoy over $400 in benefits in a single trip!

 More insurance

-Totalling $830 or so, the TD Aeroplan VIP’s estimated credit card insurance value is almost twice as large as the Amex Aeroplan Reserve’s.
+Totalling $830 or so, the TD Aeroplan Visa Infinite Privilege Card's estimated credit card insurance value is almost twice as large as the American Express Aeroplan Reserve Card's.
 It has 4 big advantages:

 - Up to $1,500 of mobile device insurance